 - 12 months after the STEM OPT EAD start date (with 12 month I-983 self-evaluation, page 5)

 - 18 months after the STEM OPT EAD start date

-- 24 months after the STEM OPT EAD start date (with Final I-983 evaluation, page 5)
+- 24 months after the STEM OPT EAD start date or when ending STEM extension period earlier than 24th month (with Final I-983 evaluation, page 5)

 There will be no immediate consequence for this missing 6-month validation.
 However, there are potential consequences for missing this reporting requirement.
 Examples could include, but are not limited to:

 - An automatic system termination of your SEVIS record for “Failure to Report While on OPT.”
 This decision is at the discretion of USCIS/SEVP officials.

 - If/when you apply for future benefits through USCIS (i.e. H-1B, green card application).
 You and your immigration attorney who assisted in your H-1B application would need to respond to these inquiries.